remmysean/CBT-therapy/README.md

-# Helping Women Cope with Depression and Anxiety
+# Managing Depression and Anxiety

 ## Table of Contents
 - [Introduction to the Problem](#intro)